-To King's surprise, Carrie was published.
+To King's surprise, Carrie was published in 1974.
 It told the story of Carrie White, a lonely, awkward, and unattractive teenage girl who is tormented by both her cruel classmates and her fanatically religious mother.

 Carrie discovers that she possesses telekinetic powers - the ability to move objects with her mind.
 When her classmates play a cruel joke and humiliate her at the prom, Carrie uses her powers to unleash horrific vengeance.
-Then she takes equally horrific revenge on her mother.
+Then she takes equally horrific revenge on her mother - and the entire town.

 King received a $2,500 advance on the first edition hardcover publication of Carrie, which wasn't much, even back then.
 Later, when King's agent called to tell him that the paperback rights to Carrie had been sold for $400,000 he couldn't believe it.

 Stunned and in shock, King later said that "The only thing I could think to do was go out and buy my wife a hair dryer."
 King moved his family to Southern Maine so he could be near his ailing mother, who was dying of uterine cancer.